uAckerman/Docker-Container-Hardening-Baseline/README.md

 # Docker-Container-Hardening-Baseline
-This project focused on reducing the impact of container compromise through least privilege, runtime isolation, and defensive security controls.
+This project focused on reducing the impact of container compromise through _**least privilege, runtime isolation, and defensive security controls**_.

 # Scope and Assumptions